envi-idl/UAVToolkit/README.md

 If you have downloaded this repository, then the best way to view the documentation is to open up **index.html** in the **docs** folder.

+## Requirements

+ENVI 5.5 and IDL 8.7.

+Older versions of ENVI + IDL are not supported because of the ENVI Task schema definitions that are used.
+If you are on this older version and there are issues, then you will need to upgrade to the latest version of ENVI + IDL.

 ## Changes